oktadev/okta-blog/_source/_posts/2022-07-08-spa-web-security-csrf-xss.md

 The exploit works like this.

 >1.
 You log in to the K-Drama site to upvote some recent shows you watched.
 >2.
-Then, in a loss of judgment, you open some spam emails and click the link to transfer money to an agitator claiming to be a Nigerian prince.
+Then, in a loss of judgment, you open a spam email and click the link to transfer money to an agitator claiming to be your long lost high school sweetheart.
+(What were you thinking!)
 >3.
 The link takes you to a malicious site with a hidden form embedded within it.
 >4.
 The hidden form sends an HTTP POST request with terrible comments to the K-Drama site along with the active session cookie.
 >5.
 Since you have an active authenticated session on the K-Drama site, the POST completes as if you were the one adding terrible comments about "Hospital Playlist"!

 Luckily in this example, the unauthorized action isn't irreversible or devastating.
 You can delete the terrible comments, and you can explain how it wasn't really you who posted such comments to horrified "[Hospital Playlist](https://www.imdb.com/title/tt11769304/)" fans.
-However, you can see how frightful this exploit can be if the target was something more malicious like a bank!
+However, you can see how dangerous and malicious this exploit would be if the target was something fundamental like a bank!

 The only way to mitigate against CSRF is to ensure the request is legitimate.

-Fortunately, we already have some tools at our disposal that we covered previously, such as
+Fortunately, we already have some tools and actions at our disposal that we covered previously, such as:
-1. Prefer tokens in HTTP headers for authenticated HTTP calls and ideally store those tokens in-memory
+1. Prefer tokens in HTTP headers for authenticated HTTP calls and ideally store those tokens in-memory.
-2. Configuring tight CORS controls
+2. Configure tight CORS controls.
 3. Protect your cookies!

-These mechanisms are so good that [some say there's nothing more you need to do for SPAs](https://scotthelme.co.uk/csrf-is-dead/)!
+These mechanisms are so good that some say [there's nothing more you need to do for SPAs](https://scotthelme.co.uk/csrf-is-dead/)!

-However, CSRF relies on your back-end not doing due diligence to verify the authenticity of the requests and allowing non-JSON payloads.
-Hackers are very clever, and you may need to allow `<form>` payloads in your backend, so you may need extra guards.
-When you do need extra guards, you can add a unique CSRF token for communication between your front-end and back-end.
-The back-end needs to verify standard authentication and authorization safeguards and verify the CSRF token's legitimacy.
+However, CSRF relies on your backend not completing due diligence to verify the authenticity of the requests and allowing non-JSON payloads.
+Hackers are very clever, and you may need to allow `<form>` payloads in your backend, so you may need extra safeguards.
+When you do need extra guards, you can add a unique CSRF token for communication between your frontend and backend.
+The backend needs to verify standard authentication and authorization safeguards and verify the CSRF token's legitimacy.

-The token is generated by the back-end and sent to the front end.
-The front-end then uses the token in subsequent calls to the back-end by adding it as a custom HTTP header.
+The token is generated by the backend and sent to the frontend.
+The frontend then uses the token in subsequent calls to the backend by adding it as a custom HTTP header.

 For SPAs, getting that CSRF token from the server is the difficult part.
 In traditional web apps, it's not a problem.
 But for SPAs, you don't call your back-end API until after you load the application.
 You also want CSRF protection before logging in if you're not delegating authentication to a third-party authentication provider. 😎

-The recommendation is to have your client call an endpoint on your back-end to get the CSRF token.
+The recommendation is to have your client call an endpoint on your backend to get the CSRF token.
 The endpoint **must** be super vigilant about confirming the caller's origin and keeping that CORS allowlist very strict.

 ### Dive deeper into CSRF
 There are a lot of browser protections that help us mitigate CSRF.
 Check out these links if you want to learn more about CSRF.